-Ukrainians rally in D.C. to protest Russian attack on their home country
+Ukrainians rally in D.C. to protest Russian invasion of their native country

-“I was in shock, and we we very much afraid,” said Nadiya Shaporynska, who was one of the demonstration’s organizers and is from the Ukrainian city Dnipro, in an interview Thursday.
+“I was in shock, and we were very much afraid,” said Nadiya Shaporynska, who was one of the demonstration’s organizers and is from the Ukrainian city Dnipro, in an interview Thursday.
 “I had the feeling that we should do something.
 We came to Russia’s embassy to show our protest and to say, ‘Hands off Ukraine.
-Stop the war in Ukraine.’”
+Stop the war in Ukraine.’ ”

 Shaporynska, president of U.S. Ukrainian Activists, said they remained until 5 a.m.

-Later in the morning, after the demonstration died down, police made at least one arrest outside the embassy.
+Police made at least one arrest outside the embassy Thursday morning.
 A D.C. police spokesman said officers Thursday morning saw a woman trying to spray-paint something on a sidewalk outside the embassy and disrupted her activity.
 Police could not confirm what was spray-painted, though eyewitnesses at the scene said the word “murder” had been painted in red.
 Around noon workers already were pressure-washing the graffiti away.

-The police spokesman said members of the U.S. Secret Service patrol, which handles security outside the foreign embassies in D.C., took the woman into custody for destruction of property.
+U.S. Secret Service patrol, which handles security outside the foreign embassies in D.C., took the woman into custody over the defacing of property, a spokesperson for the U.S. Secret Service said.
 The identity of the woman was not immediately released pending charges being filed.
-A spokesman for the U.S. Secret Service did not immediately comment.

-Russia launched the assault on Ukraine from multiple directions early Thursday morning, with Russian President Vladimir Putin undeterred by world condemnation of the attack and sanctions that the United States and European allies levied this week.
+Over in D.C.'s Kalorama neighborhood, Aaron McGovern, the co-owner of the Russia House restaurant, said he took down the Russian flag hanging outside, fearing that his restaurant may become a target for vandalism as well.
+“I took it down not as a political statement in any way.
+I did it to protect my property,” he said.
+His fellow co-owner, Arturas Vorobjovas, has family in Ukraine and had been calling to check on them, McGovern said.

-Seeing reports of explosions, Shaporynska and her husband called their parents, who still live in Ukraine, fearing for their safety.
-They said people were emptying the shelves at grocery stores, rushing to the banks to withdraw money.
+Late last night, as she saw reports of explosions Shaporynska was rushing to do the same, fearing for the safety of her father and her husband’s parents who still live in the country.
+They said people were emptying the shelves at grocery stores,.rushing to the banks to withdraw money.

 “All the flights were canceled.
 They cannot leave,” Shaporynska said.
 “They can’t flee.
 They can’t escape.”